gnokit/jotly-note/README.md

-# Jotly - Your AI-Powered Note-Taking Companion
+# Jotly - AI-Powered Markdown Note-Taking for LLM Content

-Jotly is a modern, intuitive, and intelligent note-taking application inspired by the simplicity of Google Keep and supercharged with the power of local AI.
-It provides a clean, fast, and responsive interface to capture, manage, and enhance your thoughts and ideas using local LLM models with semantic search capabilities.
+Jotly is a modern markdown-first note-taking application designed specifically for capturing and organizing AI-generated content.
+Built with React and powered by local LLMs, Jotly provides the perfect environment to directly record, edit, and manage markdown content from today's AI assistants.
+Whether you're saving ChatGPT responses, Claude outputs, or any other AI-generated markdown, Jotly handles it seamlessly with full markdown rendering and AI-powered enhancement.

 <img width="762" height="1020" alt="Screenshot 2025-07-22 at 5 26 23 PM" src="https://github.com/user-attachments/assets/ab29a802-5ec5-4355-9cbc-bf02fb2064a7" />

 ## ✨ Key Features

-- **AI-Powered Note Enhancement**: Automatically generate concise titles and reformat your raw notes into well-structured, readable Markdown with a single click, powered by local LLM models.
+- **AI-Powered Markdown Enhancement**: Automatically format and enhance your markdown content with AI-generated titles and improved structure.
+Perfect for organizing raw AI outputs into clean, readable markdown.
 - **Semantic Search**: Find notes by meaning, not just keywords.
 Powered by vector embeddings and Qdrant vector database.
 - **Full CRUD Functionality**: Seamlessly create, read, update, and delete notes.
 - **Rich Markdown Support**: Write and view notes with rich formatting, including headings, lists, bold/italic text, links, and more.